maxymania/http-bounce/README.md

 # bounce.js

-This is the reference implementation of the mechanism.
+This is the reference implementation of the mechanism. (for node.js)

 ```js
 var http = require('http');